galasa-dev/galasa.dev/src/markdown-pages/docs/managers/manager-template.md

 ## <a name="cpsproperties"></a>Configuration Properties

 [Required]

-[Put any CPS in a collapsible table by using the tagging and naming conventions shown in the following example. ]
+[Put any CPS in a collapsible table by using the tagging and naming conventions shown in the following example.]

+Example:

 The following are properties that are used to configure the Docker Manager.